cmvaleria/final_project/README.md

 The Data Set was build by attribute from Professor Dr. Hans Hofmann’s, and provided by UCI Machine Learning Repository It contains 1000 applications.
 In witch the person obtained or not the credit.

-## Modeles:
+## Models Applied:

-Logistic Regression
+- Logistic Regression
-K-NN Classifier
+- K-NN Classifier
-Random Forest
+- Random Forest (Exported to 'Models Directory')
-Extra Trees Classifier
+- Extra Trees Classifier

 ## Output: